 An elected five-member Board of Commissioners governs the District.
 The Board sets policy and appoints a General Manager, who is charged with the management of the District.
-The District
+The District is organized into two units reporting to the General Manager.
+Three Water Works Operators report directly to the Operations Manager.
+The Customer Service & Operations Specialist reports directly to the Finance Manager.
+There are seven full-time

 Serving the

 West Slope

+Neighborhood

 Since 1922

-is organized into two units reporting to the General Manager.
-Three Water Works Operators report directly to the Operations Manager.
-The Customer Neighborhood Service & Operations Specialist reports directly to the Finance Manager.
-There are seven full-time equivalent employees.
+reports directly to the Finance

+Manager.
+There are seven full-time

+equivalent employees.